 Our mission is to make bikes accessible to everyone

-Old Spokes Home is working to create a Transportation Equity Coalition so that we can better advocate from a variety of transportation perspectives.
+Old Spokes Home is working to create a Transportation Equity Coalition so we can better advocate from a variety of transportation perspectives.
 Our goal is to amplify voices that have historically been (intentionally AND unintentionally) barred from the field of community planning, and to better understand how Burlington's different populations get around.
 In order to accomplish this, we have hired a group of diverse community representatives to inform our advocacy and the advocacy of major players in Burlington's transportation scene.
-In addition to acting as transportation equity consultants, our reps are working with us and the Chittenden County Regional Planning Commission to run a mobility audit in Burlington's Old North End in the fall of 2020.
+In addition to acting as transportation equity consultants, our reps are working with us and the Chittenden County Regional Planning Commission to implement a mobility audit in Burlington's Old North End.

 What is transportation equity?

-Different people have different transportation needs but most of our transportation infrastructure is designed to meet the needs of those who have access to their own vehicle.
+Different people have different transportation needs, but most of our transportation infrastructure is designed to meet the needs of those who have access to their own vehicle.
 When transportation needs are met, getting around is not a big deal.
-Many Burlingtonians, however, don't have access to their own vehicle and struggle with transportation each day because their needs have not been met.
+Many Burlingtonians, however, don't have access to their own vehicle and struggle with transportation each day.
 Transportation equity involves understanding and striving to meet the needs of everyone, not just a certain section of the population.